Something is lurking beneath those waves

 Today, it’s already very different.
 The developed world starts to unhook itself from the classic primary energy producers and becomes much more independent – at least in energy terms.
 And by the same token, it saves the environment.

-The oil producing nations have produced swelling populations and a thirst for energy that’s so gargantuan that we might see the prospect of some of them becoming energy importers.
+The oil-producing nations have produced swelling populations and a thirst for energy that’s so gargantuan that we might see the prospect of some of them becoming energy importers.
 This is already the case with Egypt and soon the Emirates.
 There will be more.
-Saudi Arabia is going after shale in order to meet the incredible thirst for air condition of its native folks.
+Saudi Arabia is going after shale to meet the incredible thirst for air conditioning of its native folks.

-Suddenly the thing which provided them with plenty of cash in the past becomes a huge burden in their national budgets.
+Suddenly the thing that provided them with plenty of cash in the past becomes a huge burden in their national budgets.

 From what I can glean of Methane Hydrates, they are so abundant that the planet could run on them for thousands of years.
 A geologist once told me that if we compared all oil and gas that has been produced on earth since man uses them plus all the conventional oil and gas still in the earth’s crust to the amount of Methane Hydrates available, Methane Hydrates make more than 95%.
 I don’t know if this number is realistic, but the proportions certainly are.